Custom IdP factor

 - JIT settings aren't supported with the Custom IdP factor.

-You must add an identity provider as described in Step 1 before you can enable the Custom IdP factor.
+Add an Identity Provider as described in step 1 before you can enable the Custom IdP factor.

 - Click IdP Factor.